Ministry of Foreign Affairs (Indonesia): New Order period (1966–1998)

-Present day (1998-now)
+Post-Suharto period (1998–now)

 Present-day Indonesian foreign policy was the reconfirmation of 'Free-and-Active' foreign policy (Politik Luar Negeri Bebas Aktif).

 Habibie Administration allowed a referendum to be conducted in East Timor, whether they prefer autonomy in Indonesia or independence.

 Indonesia was invited into the Group of 20, as the only Southeast Asian countries in the group.
 In 2022, Indonesia held the G20 presidency with the topic 'Recover Together, Recover Stronger'.
+In 2023, Indonesia also held ASEAN chairmanship with the theme 'ASEAN Matters: Epicentrum of Growth'.

+In 2025, followings several years of bidding and negotiations, Indonesia formally joins BRICS as full members, the first Southeast Asian state to join the bloc.

 Duties and responsibilities

 The Ministry of Foreign Affairs have statutory responsibilities for Indonesian foreign policy.
 The head of the Ministry of Foreign Affairs, the Minister of Foreign Affairs, is the President's principal foreign policy advisor.
 The Ministry advances Indonesian objectives and interests in the world through its primary role in developing and implementing the President's foreign policy.
 It also provides important services to Indonesian citizens and to foreigners seeking to visit Indonesia.
 All activities—bilateral programs, consular affairs, Indonesian representation abroad—are paid for by the budget, which represents a little more than 0.30% of the total government budget.

-According to Foreign Ministerial Regulation No. 9/2021 concerning the Organization and Management of the Ministry of Foreign Affairs, its purpose includes:
+According to Foreign Ministerial Regulation No. 4/2025 concerning the Organization and Management of the Ministry of Foreign Affairs, its purpose includes: